 If you have any upper arm weakness, then it is better to go with a motorized wheel chair or power scooter.
 These all have to be operated by battery and all you have to do is steer the chair.
 There are a ton of options for you to choose from and you have to figure out which model best suits your needs.
 A motorized wheel chair or power scooter is usually covered by your insurance and Medicare with little or no out of pocket expenses.
 Be sure to talk to your insurance company to find out all of the details so that you are prepared to negotiate with the medical device provider.
 Also, depending on the model that you choose you might have to upgrade your vehicle or add a ramp to the back of the car.

 Stairs in your home could become a problem if you struggle with mobility options.
 Many people often end up moving to a one story home, transitioning their main bedroom downstairs, or move in with a family member if they struggle with going up and down the stairs on a daily basis.
-If moving isn’t an option, you can have a stair lift installed in your home so that you can continue living in your home.
+If moving isn’t an option, you can have a stair lift put in your home by a Stair Lift Installation Milwaukee company so that you can continue living in your home.

 Before investing in a stair lift, it is advised that you meet with an Occupational Therapist.
 They will be able to help determine if you have the strength and motor skills to be able to operate the stair lift with little or no problems at all.
 There are several different types of stair lifts available on the market.
 This is a huge investment so make sure that you take your time before deciding on which type of stair lift is best suited for your lifestyle and mobility issues.